Pop Culture Madness!

 The Biggest Pop Artists of 1958 include

-Billy Vaughn, Buddy Holly, The Chipmonks (David Seville), Chuck Berry, The Coasters, Conway Twitty, Danny & the Juniors, The Diamonds, The Drifters, Elvis Presley, The Everly Brothers, Fats Domino, The Four Preps, Frank Sinatra, Frankie Avalon, Jackie Wilson, Jerry Lee Lewis, Jimmy Clanton, Jimmy Rodgers, Johnny Cash, Johnny Mathis, Pat Boone, Ricky Nelson, Sam Cooke
+Billy Vaughn, Buddy Holly, The Chipmunks (David Seville), Chuck Berry, The Coasters, Conway Twitty, Danny & the Juniors, The Diamonds, The Drifters, Elvis Presley, The Everly Brothers, Fats Domino, The Four Preps, Frank Sinatra, Frankie Avalon, Jackie Wilson, Jerry Lee Lewis, Jimmy Clanton, Jimmy Rodgers, Johnny Cash, Johnny Mathis, Pat Boone, Ricky Nelson, Sam Cooke

-(Data is complied from various charts including: Billboard's Pop, Rock, Airplay, R&B/Dance and Singles Charts.
+(Data is compiled from charts, including Billboard’s Pop, Rock, Airplay, R&B/Dance, and Singles Charts.
 The Hot 100 is the primary chart used for this list.)

 Number One Hits of 1958